EIILM-Kolkata

 Eastern Institute for Integrated Learning in Management Kolkata or EIILM-Kolkata is an education institute in Kolkata, India.
-It was founded in 1995 and is affiliated with Vidyasagar University, Raiganj University, and Maulana Abul Kalam Azad University of Technology.
+It was founded in 1995 and is affiliated with Vidyasagar University and Raiganj University.

 EIILM-Kolkata is also a partner with Mingdao University (Taiwan), Rajamangala University of Technology (Thailand), Pathumthani University (Thailand), and 16 other Indonesian Universities.

 In 2019, The Dun & Bradstreet Corporation called it one of the leading Business Schools in India.
 On 3 November 2022, it organised the Trans Asian Marketing Conclave in Bangkok, Thailand.
 EIILM-Kolkata also organised the charity match between the All-Stars Team of FC Bayern Munich Club and the ex-players of East Bengal Football Club.
 It annually conducts its cultural event called Apavrinu-Vayam.